- How does reblogging work?

 Do I get credit when someone else reblogs one of my posts?

 Absolutely!
 All reblogs contain a link back to your original post, so the more people reblog your posts, the more likely it is that you’ll attract new visitors (and perhaps new followers, too!).
-If you’re not comfortable with others being able to reblog your content, you may want to make your site private.

 What happens if I reblog a reblog?